Treatment for Psychosis

 Psychosis Q &A

 4) Brain changes.
-There are differences in structure, activity, and connectivity in multiple areas of the brain in people with psychotic disorders, which progressively worsen and become more widespread over time.
-Altered level of neurotransmitters including dopamine, GABA, glutamate, and acetylcholine, are also involved.
+There are differences in structure, activity, and connectivity in multiple areas of the brain in people with Psychotic Disorders, which progressively worsen and become more widespread over time.
+Altered levels of neurotransmitters, including dopamine, GABA, glutamate, and acetylcholine, are also involved.

 Hallucinations: Spontaneous, involuntary sensory perceptions that are not induced by external input.
 Hallucinations can affect any of the senses.